srikanta171/RAM_ASIC_Flow/README.md

 ### Working Principle

-The single-port synchronous memory module operates on the rising edge of the clock signal.
+The single-port memory module operates on the rising edge of the clock signal.
 If a write operation is in progress (signaled by the `we` control signal), the data at the specified address is updated.
 If a read operation is in progress (signaled by the absence of the `we` control signal), the data from the specified address is loaded into a temporary register.

 The data output is controlled by the `oe` (output enable) control signal.
 If output is enabled and no write operation is in progress, the data from the temporary register is output.